joseph-behrens/Timetracker/README.md

 ## Installation

-Download the [Latest Release](https://github.com/joseph-behrens/Timetracker/releases/latest) as a Windows .exe executable file.
+Download the [Latest Release](https://github.com/joseph-behrens/Timetracker/releases/latest) and extract the zip package.
+Run setup.exe to install.

 Or...
 open TimeTracker.sln in Visual Studio and run a build using the Release profile.
 The executable will show up in ..\TimeTracker\bin\Release\TimeTracker.exe

-At this point the executable is standalone, you can copy/paste it to any location you'd like.

 When you first launch a Sqlite database will be created in your user's AppData/Roaming folder with a TimeTracker folder with the name of TimeTracker.db.
 This will hold your time entries.